 Selecting the File menu displays options for saving and restoring settings.
-In the event of having to reinstall the software, restore any configuration settings by loading the settings file from the file menu.
+When saving, store settings in a secure location with the name of the mantrap (be sure settings are easily locatable).
+In the event of having to re-install the software, restore any configuration settings by loading the settings file from the file menu.